oisin/Message-Owl/README.markdown

 *Message Owl* is distributed as a [p2 update site](http://github.com/oisin/Message-Owl/downloads) and is easily installed using the Eclipse <tt>Help &gt; Install New Software</tt> action.

+*Message Owl* was previously part of the FUSE Integration Designer product, which has ceased development.
+Original authors are *sgupta* and *kiranb*, both Eclipse developers in Progress Software's Hyderabad office.
+Good work guys!

+## Getting started

 ## Getting started

 Visit the [download page](http://github.com/oisin/Message-Owl/downloads) for instructions on how to update your Eclipse installation.